andreika63/kafka-ui-docs/faq/faq.md

 ### Smart filters syntax

+To use smart filters you have to enable groovy filters.
+To do so just add filtering.groovy.enabled=true in the [configuration](https://docs.kafka-ui.provectus.io/configuration/configuration-file).

 **Variables bound to groovy context**: partition, timestampMs, keyAsText, valueAsText, header, key (json if possible), value (json if possible).

 **JSON parsing logic**: